 Saddleback Educational Publishing targets its catalog to struggling learners and their list includes fiction, history, sci-fi, classics, poetry, reference, and more.

 See a list of Young People’s books focusing on dyslexia from the Yale Center for Dyslexia & Creativity.

 As you may know, I am a huge fan of reading aloud — not just for parents and children, but for families, friends, couples, and groups of every age!
 But reading aloud has special benefits for children with dyslexia.
 It allows them to focus on words, sounds, and meaning together and sets the stage for shared inquiry.

 But what will you read?
 Let your child be part of the selection process.
 Perhaps the most important step in developing a reader-for-life is to look for books on a topic that interests your child.
 (Don’t forget to look at non-fiction titles!)
 Look for rich vocabulary and great illustrations that appeal to your child’s social and intellectual development, not just his or her reading skills.

-Lexercise’s online services for struggling readers, writers and spellers are a motivating blend of high-touch and high-tech.
-If you have questions or to learn more contact me at AskSandie@Lexercise.com or 1-919-747-4557.
+Lexercise’s online services for struggling readers, writers, and spellers are a motivating blend of high-touch and high-tech.
+If you have questions or to learn more contact us at Info@Lexercise.com or 1-919-747-4557.

 Sandie is a speech-language pathologist with more than 30 years of experience in the private practice sector.
 She is Visiting Assistant Professor of Communication Sciences & Disorders at University of North Carolina Greensboro, and founder/owner of the Language & Learning Clinic, PLLC, a private practice in Elkin, NC, and Greensboro, NC, specializing in communication disorders, including disorders of reading and written language.